Matching Semantically Similar Non-Identical Objects: Experiments

-We examined four cases: (i) same class (i.e., $y_A = y_B, D_A = D_B$), (ii) class discrepancy (i.e., $y_A \ne y_B, D_A = D_B$), (iii) domain shift (i.e., $o_A \equiv o_B$, $D_A\ne D_B$), and (iv) same appearance (i.e., $o_A = o_B$).
-For all the cases, we have perspective difference (i.e., $P_A \ne P_B$).
-Due to the page number restriction, we only present a limited number of matching examples here, but more results can be found in the supplementary material.
+\textbf{Robust matching across non-identical objects.} We examined four cases: (i) same class (i.e., $y_A = y_B, D_A = D_B$), (ii) class discrepancy (i.e., $y_A \ne y_B, D_A = D_B$), (iii) domain shift (i.e., $o_A \equiv o_B$, $D_A\ne D_B$), and (iv) same appearance (i.e., $o_A = o_B$).
+For all the cases, we have a perspective difference (i.e., $P_A \ne P_B$).
+Due to the page number restriction, we only present a limited number of matching examples here, but more results can be found in Sec.~\ref{suppsec:moreNIOM} in the supplementary material.
 Figure~\ref{fig:exp_NIOM} shows the matching results with and without the proposed method in the four cases.
-As can be seen in \cref{fig:exp_NIOM}(a), a combination of SuperPoint and LightGlue cannot distinguish between objects and backgrounds or correspond to the same structure of animals.
-In contrast, \cref{fig:exp_NIOM}(b) shows that the introduction of the proposed method significantly improves the results, reducing unreasonable matchings (e.g., human and racket, animal eye and mouth) and increasing reasonable part-to-part matchings.
-Particularly, for the cases (i) increased the number of matches between rackets and decreased the mismatches between people, (ii) corresponded to the same parts of animals, (iii) matched rear wheels with domain gaps, and (iv) significantly increased the number of matches despite changes in background and object angles.
+As shown in \cref{fig:exp_NIOM}~(a), SuperPoint and LightGlue alone fail to distinguish objects from the background or match corresponding animal structures.
+In contrast, \cref{fig:exp_NIOM}~(b) shows that the proposed method significantly reduces unreasonable matches (e.g., human and racket, animal eye and mouth) while increasing correct part-to-part matchings.
+Particularly, it (i) increased racket matches while reducing mismatches between people, (ii) aligned corresponding animal parts, (iii) matched front wheels despite domain gaps, and (iv) significantly increased matches despite background and angle variations.
 Notably, structural features, such as eyes and noses, are successfully matched between different classes.
 We consider that the heatmaps of these animals gave similar importance to the eyes or mouth, thus increasing the number of matches between the same parts of the body.
 In addition, the results for the same class and appearance showed a decrease in mismatches with the background, which means that the background and foreground had relatively lower similarity.

-\paragraph{Different matchers.} Figure~\ref{fig:exp_matchers} presents the results with different feature matchers, showing that the proposed method boosts all of them to match corresponding parts of the cheetah and Siberian husky.
+\textbf{Different matchers.} Figure~\ref{fig:exp_matchers} presents the results with other matchers, showing that our method boosts all of them to match corresponding parts between different animals.